datastaxdevs/conference-2021-javazone/README.md

 mvn exec:java -Dexec.mainClass=com.datastax.samples.E02_CreateKeyspace
 ```

-- * You have now a new keyspace 'killrvideo'
+- *You have now a new keyspace 'javazone'*

 ```sql
 describe keyspaces;